You can configure the Media Gateway role from the Video task in Security Center Config Tool.

 - Start multicast address

-- Start multicast address and port number.
+- Start multicast address and port number for IPv4 and IPv6.
 In multicast, all video sources are streamed to different multicast addresses using the same port number, because multicast switches and routers use the destination IP address to make their routing decisions.
 Similarly, the Media Gateway assigns that same port number to all streaming cameras, starting with the specified IP address and incrementing the IP address by 1 for each new camera it encounters.

 - Listening port